jbeker/picosphere_support/README.md

 - Search and filter across hosts and problems
 - Privacy-first: direct connection to your servers, no middleman, no data collection

+### Elekto
+**Find the best card for every purchase.**

+Elekto is your personal credit card assistant powered by on-device Apple Intelligence.
+Get smart recommendations for which card to use based on where you are or what you're buying.

+- Smart location-based card recommendations
+- Purchase-based recommendations for online shopping
+- 100% on-device AI using Apple Intelligence Foundation Models
+- Simple card management with custom names and colors
+- Ranked results with AI-generated explanations and confidence scores
+- Privacy-first: no card numbers stored, no cloud sync, no data collection

 ## Submitting a Support Request

 To submit a bug report, feature request, or general question: